mounalb/MOUNA-LEBRES/README.md

 ## 🚀 About Me
-I'm a computer science graduate, currently doing my masters in applicated artificial intelligence I'm assionate about building real-world websites and also mobile apps.
+I'm a computer science graduate, currently doing my masters in applicated artificial intelligence I'm passionate about building real-world websites and also mobile apps.